UNC-Global-Storytelling/buenos-aires-2025/src/stories/en/picking-through-fire.md

 photo_byline: Dallia Lindell
 interactive_1_byline: Ella Campbell
 body_copy: >-
-  {% pullQuote {   "quote": "PLACE YOUR QUOTES IN THIS PULL QUOTE",   "attribution": "",   "role": "" } %}

   At 10 a.m., Joana Enriques begins her shift to feed the fire.
 In Luján, a city 50 miles from Argentina’s capital of Buenos Aires, exists “La Quema,” an open-air dump that translates to—The Burning.
 Waste pickers like Enriques collect and sort through heaps of garbage to feed the dump’s fire and their families.

   “All my family has always lived here looking for work,” Enriques said.
 “Most of us don’t know how to do anything else but recycle and be here.”